lawrennd/old_talks/_ai/includes/sedolian-voids.md

 \editme

 \subsection{AlphaGo}
-\notes{In January 2016, the UK company DeepMind's machine learning system AlphaGo won a challenge match in which it beat the world champion Go player, Lee Se-Deol.}
+\notes{In January 2016, the UK company DeepMind's machine learning system AlphaGo won a challenge match in which it beat the world champion Go player, Lee Sedol.}

 \figure{\includejpg{\diagramsDir/ai/nature-go}{50%}}{AlphaGo's win made the front cover of the journal Nature.}{nature-go}